rroethof/roethof.net/content/posts/2025/04/community-anti-spam-tools/index.md

 - Improved cross-platform integration
 - Federated reputation systems with multiple trusted nodes

 But what excites me most is how these tools maintain the spirit of community cooperation that made the early internet special.
-We're not just fighting spam—we're preserving the collaborative nature of the net.
+We're not just fighting spam, we're preserving the collaborative nature of the net.

 ## Final Thoughts